Telaprevir: Adverse effects

-On December 19, 2012, Vertex announced it would add a boxed warning of possible side effects on the US labels of telaprevir, following "reports of a small number of fatal skin reactions in patients who continued to receive Incivek combination therapy after a serious skin reaction was identified.”
+On December 19, 2012, Vertex announced it would add a boxed warning of possible side effects on the US labels of telaprevir, following "reports of a small number of fatal skin reactions in patients who continued to receive Incivek combination therapy after a serious skin reaction was identified."
 The FDA reported two people had died from serious skin reactions caused by the Incivek combination treatment and a total of 112 patients had developed serious skin reactions of two different types.

 Availability

 The cost of telaprevir-based triple therapy for hepatitis C is $189,000 per sustained viral response.

 On August 12, 2014, Vertex Pharmaceuticals announced that it would discontinue production of its brand of telaprevir, Incivek, due to falling demand for the drug caused by competition from newer hepatitis C treatments.

+Research

+Studies in mice have indicated that telaprevir may also show activity against enterovirus D68, which has been implicated as a causative agent for acute flaccid myelitis.
+Since telaprevir is already approved for use in humans in the treatment of hepatitis C, it is now being researched to see whether it could be useful for the treatment of AFM in humans.